Skin cancer types: Basal cell carcinoma diagnosis and treatment

 Having a skin biopsy is the only way to know for sure whether you have any type of skin cancer.
 After your dermatologist removes the spot, a doctor, such as your dermatologist or a dermatopathologist, will examine it under a high-powered microscope.
 The doctor is looking for cancer cells.

-If the doctor sees cancerous basal cells, the diagnosis is BCC.
+If the doctor sees cancerous basal cells, the diagnosis is basal cell carcinoma.

 After the doctor examines the removed skin under a microscope, the doctor writes a report.
 Called a biopsy report or a pathology report, this document explains in medical terms what was seen under the microscope.